Dublin Fingal (Dáil constituency): History and boundaries

 The constituency was established by the Electoral (Amendment) (Dáil Constituencies) Act 2013.
 It incorporated all of the old Dublin North, Swords-Forrest and Kilsallaghan from Dublin West, and Balgriffin and Turnapin from Dublin North-East.
 The name Dublin Fingal for the constituency that became Dublin North had been proposed by John Boland in 1980.

-The Electoral (Amendment) (Dáil Constituencies) Act 2017 defines the constituency as:
+The Electoral (Amendment) (Dáil Constituencies) Act 2017 defined the constituency as:

+In August 2023, the Electoral Commission published its review of constituency boundaries in Ireland, which recommended that the constituency of Dublin Fingal be abolished, with the creation of two new three-seat constituencies: Dublin Fingal East and Dublin Fingal West.
+Each new constituency would elect 3 deputies.
+These changes commenced at the 2024 general election under the Electoral (Amendment) Act 2023.